graspit-simulator/graspit-simulator.github.io_src/source/intro.rst

 was the driving force behind the Columbia Grasp Database (CGDB) which is now integrated with GraspIt!; **Hao Dang** who wrote the GraspIt! - CGDB interface, and made many other valuable contributions to the codebase;
 **Norases Vesdapunt**, who wrote the XML interface for data files.
+**Jennifer Buehler** converted the build system from qmake to cmake among other valuable contributions to the codebase.
 We would like to thank all of them for their valuable contributions.

 Thanks to Prof. Gerd Hirzinger and Dr. Max Fischer, Prof. Contantinos